TNolan01/Cold_Store/README.md

 <p> The program is designed to calculate the kilowatt load of the refrigeration plant, equipment, necessary to cool or freeze product(s) from a particular entry temperature to an ideal holding temperature.
 With this information a user can do the following </p>
 <ol>
 <li> Correctly size the necessary refrigeration equipment.</li>
-<li> Design the most energy efficent room structure by running 'mock' room details to see how the construction of the room effects power requirements.</li>
+<li> Design the most energy efficient room structure by running 'mock' room details to see how the construction of the room effects power requirements.</li>
-<li> Help the electrical engineers size the required cabling and electrical installation requirements. </li>
+<li> Help the electrical engineers size the required cabling and electrical installation requirements to match the duty. </li>
 <li> Calculate running costs and potential energy savings.</li>
 </ol>